h8d13/Mac-G5-2005-Restore/ARCHPOWER.md

 # The ACTUAL SOLUTION BECAUSE YOU ARE STILL HERE AND I'M DONE WITH THE 🐰🐇 HOLES.
 ### Happy 20th birthday Cheesegrater 🧀 <3

-NEW PLAN?
-Incoming.
 19/04/2025 FIRST BOOT WAS ON 04/2005.

-So I'll dive in this last hole, probably the biggest one: Arch.
+So I'll dive in this last hole, probably the biggest one: **Arch.**

-Get the right iso, flash it, you know the drill.
+> Get the right iso, flash it, you know the drill.
 [ArchPower](https://archlinuxpower.org/)

-Get the PPC64 image (careful PPC64LE is not the same thing.
+> Get the PPC64 image (careful PPC64LE is not the same thing.
 Learned this the hardway.)
 Then instead of the boot usb command use the `boot ud:,\\:tbxi`

 Use `devalias` in OpenFirmware white console thing to see your ud device.